-Three letters of recommendation are required, and all must be written within one year of the date of submission.
-Letters must be submitted by:
+Three letters of recommendation are required, and all must be completed within one year of the date of submission.
+Applicants will instruct the chosen individuals to complete and submit the standardized reference form.
+These forms may be obtained from the enrollment counselor.